-The bill provides that any amount of social security or disability benefits or retirement payments received by an obligee after the initial alimony award constitutes a substantial change in circumstances which may warrant a modification of the alimony award.

-The bill also provides that an alimony payment agreement allowing for modification or termination of alimony when a certain condition precedent is met (such as a party reaching a particular age or income) are eligible for modification or termination for purposes of the bill once the condition precedent is met.
+Additionally, any amount of social security or disability benefits or retirement payments received by an obligee after an initial award and determination of alimony constitutes a change in circumstances for which an obligor may seek a modification.
+Further, the bill provides that an agreement or court order allowing for modification or termination of an alimony award based upon a specific event or threshold is considered to be expressly modifiable or eligible for termination after that specified condition is met.